 Yesterday I finally got to finish up these rats that I started at the Reaper Kickstarter party!

 If you were planning to travel to AdeptiCon, check out the AdeptiCan’t 2020 Facebook group.
+(Edit: I removed the link as the group no longer exists.)
 A lot of hobby instructors and teachers are putting together some online together separately activities.
 There is a stream schedule set up that you can check.
 Vendors are even giving out swag!

 Matt Cexwish is putting a number of his Joy of Basing Patreon videos on YouTube.